 Because shin splints are caused by repetitive stress on the shinbone and connective tissues, they often occur in runners who have recently increased the frequency, intensity, or duration of their runs.
 Beginner runners are also at risk as their lower limbs adapt to new stresses and challenges.

 But it's not entirely down to your running schedule.
-Flat feet may make you more vulnerable to shin splints (we've got shoes for that), as will high arches (we've got shoes for that too).
+Flat feet may make you more vulnerable to shin splints (we've got shoes for that), as will high arches.

 The ground beneath your feet is the other main factor here.
 Running on uneven terrain places a great strain on your lower body, making shin splints more likely and giving trail runners heightened risk.
 Unfortunately, running on hard surfaces also increases the chances of shin splints.
 That's why footwear is arguably the most effective way for every type of runner to prevent shin splints.

-Although we're going to focus on footwear as the most effective remedy, your choice of running shoes isn't the only way to prevent and treat shin splints.
+Although we're going to focus on footwear as the most effective remedy, your choice of running shoes for shin splints isn't the only way to prevent and treat them.
 Take it from Monica Queen, a physical therapist and USA Track & Field Level 1 coach who’s had her fair share of shin splints in her 26+ years of running:

 Other treatment options recommended by Queen include:

 Brooks running shoes with our proprietary DNA LOFT technology, for example, absorb minor changes in surface texture—such as cracks and pebbles—and disperse impact away from the body.
 The result?
-The plushest cushioning of any of our shoes, a consistently soft ride for the duration of your run, and some welcome relief for your shins.
+The plushest cushioning of any of our running shoes for shin splints, a consistently soft ride for the duration of your run, and some welcome relief for your shins.

 Our newest innovation, DNA LOFT v3, takes cushioning tech to the next level by infusing nitrogen for an even softer, lighter, and more responsive experience.
 Its proprietary blend of EVA foam, rubber, air, and nitrogen results in a unique compound that increases softness, decreases weight, and improves energy return—all without sacrificing durability.
 It all adds up to a better experience for your sore shins.